autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

-Coverage comes from `testHdStExtGpuBuffer`, which renders the same cube (and an instanced grid) through the CPU primvar path and the shared-buffer path and compares pixels, in three producer topologies:
+Coverage comes from `testHdStExtGpuBuffer`, which renders the same cube (and an instanced grid) through the CPU primvar path and the shared-buffer path and compares pixels, in these producer topologies and consumption strategies:

 - default — Storm's own `Hgi` allocates a plain buffer; adopt route.
 - `--vulkanSync` (`testHdStExtGpuBuffer_Vulkan_Sync`) — a Vulkan producer